Fumihito, Crown Prince of Japan: Functions

 Fumihito serves as the president of the Yamashina Institute for Ornithology and the Japanese Association of Zoological Gardens and Aquariums.
 He is also the honorary president of the World Wide Fund for Nature Japan, the Japan Tennis Association, and the Japan-Netherlands Association.

 The prince and princess have made numerous official visits to foreign countries.
 In June 2002, they became the first members of the Imperial Family to visit Mongolia, in celebration of the 30th anniversary of diplomatic relations.
 In October 2002, they visited the Netherlands to attend the funeral of Prince Claus of the Netherlands.
 In September 2003, they made goodwill visits to Fiji, Tonga and Samoa, again, the first time ever members of the Imperial Family had visited these countries.
 In March 2004, the prince and princess returned to the Netherlands for the funeral of Queen Juliana of the Netherlands.
 In January 2005, they visited Luxembourg to attend the funeral of Grand Duchess Joséphine-Charlotte.
 From October to November 2006, they visited Paraguay to commemorate the 70th anniversary of Japanese emigration to that country.
 In January 2008, they visited Indonesia for a ceremony commemorating the 50th anniversary of the establishment of diplomatic relations between Japan and the Republic of Indonesia.

 The prince and princess visited Austria, Bulgaria, Hungary, and Romania in May 2009 on the occasion of "Japan-Danube Friendship Year 2009" and the Netherlands in August 2009 for the commemorative event of the 400th anniversary of the trade relations between Japan and the Netherlands.
 They have also visited Costa Rica, Uganda, Croatia, the Slovak Republic, Slovenia, Peru, and Argentina.

-In addition, Fumihito carried out public duties on behalf of the Emperor when he was hospitalized.
+In addition, Fumihito carried out public duties on behalf of the Emperor when he was hospitalised.
 He and other members of the imperial family visited the affected areas after the Great East Japan earthquake in March 2011.
 From June to July 2014, Prince Fumihito and Princess Kiko visited Republic of Zambia and United Republic of Tanzania.